Most Americans Oppose White Supremacists, But Many Share Their Views: Poll

 A new poll in the wake of the violence in Charlottesville, Virginia, finds that while Americans widely say they oppose racism and white nationalism, many still appear to hold far-right, white supremacist views.

 The Ipsos poll, for Thomson Reuters and the University of Virginia Center for Politics, was conducted online from Aug.
 21 to Sept.
-5 ― in the weeks following the deadly white supremacist rally on the University of Virginia campus.
+5 ― in the weeks following the deadly white supremacist rally in Charlottesville.
 It sampled around 5,360 American adults, asking questions about race that respondents could agree or disagree with to varying degrees.

 “While there is relatively little national endorsement of neo-Nazis and white supremacists,” according to the release describing the poll’s findings, “there are troubling levels of support for certain racially-charged ideas and attitudes frequently expressed by extremist groups.”